You are here

 You and your boo can indulge yourselves with a treatment (or treatments!) at The Spa at the Mandarin Oriental.
 The luxury hotel and spa offers a variety of services, like the Oriental Harmony massage featuring two masseuses, sure to melt your cares away.
 Continue the posh getaway with a stay at the hotel, featuring elegant design in a premier location that allows for splendid views of the Southwest Waterfront.

 Located in the heart of Penn Quarter & Chinatown, CityCenterDC mixes shops and restaurants for a vibrant experience in the heart of nation’s capital.
-An outstanding meal is available at any of the eateries, including DBGB Kitchen & Bar, Fig & Olive, Del Frisco's Double Eagle Steakhouse and Mango Tree.
+An outstanding meal is available at any of the eateries, including DBGB Kitchen & Bar, Fig & Olive and Del Frisco's Double Eagle Steakhouse.
 A romantic walk down Palmer Alley is a must, and you can peruse high-end fashion at retailers like Paul Stuart, Dior, Gucci, Louis Vuitton and kate spade new york.

 Located on the National Mall, the U.S. Botanic Garden brims with beautiful flowers and plants year-round.
 Inside the Conservatory, you’ll find orchids and rare plants both tropical and subtropical.
 A quick trip to the Hirshhorn Museum means you can also view Moment, the official 2017 orchid exhibit, featuring artistic structures that will showcase the gorgeous flower with aplomb.